When providing an email address as an input to the minFraud services, you can provide it either as plain text or as an MD5 hash.

-Our API clients do this for you if you enable sending the MD5 hash.
+Our client APIs do this for you if you enable sending the MD5 hash.
 This is the recommended way to do this.

-If you are not able to use our API clients, you can normalize an email address yourself.
+If you are not able to use our client APIs, you can normalize an email address yourself.
 Below are the steps to take to do this.

 - Trim whitespace from both ends of the address.

 - Find the local part of the email (before the